Publication Ethics and Malpractice Statement

 Originality and Plagiarism

 The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others that this has been appropriately cited or quoted.
 Plagiarism in all its forms constitutes unethical publishing behavior and is unacceptable.
+All manuscripts submitted to our journals are now screened by a plagiarism detection software.

 Multiple, Redundant or Concurrent Publication